top of page

 Soft Pastels

 Soft pastels have been around since the Renaissance.
-Artists like Edgar Degas and Jean-Baptiste-Siméon Chardin helped popularize pastels in the 18th and 19th centuries.
+Artists like Edgar Degas and Jean-Baptiste-Siméon Chardin helped popularise pastels in the 18th and 19th centuries.

 Oil Pastels